Bill Rowley: Style of play

 He was described as a "brave and cool goalkeeper", and as "a fine and fearless goalkeeper with an enormous kick.
 Rowley handled the ball well and was never afraid to go in where it hurts (when the legs and boots were flying)."

 Rowley picked up numerous injuries from his fearless play in defending his goal from sometimes violent attackers, and his resilience made him a popular figure with football supporters across the country.
 Despite this, he was often criticised for his poor distribution skills.
-He could withstand kicks and brutal charges only to then throw or kick the ball to the opposition.
+He could withstand kicks and brutal charges only to throw or kick the ball to the opposition.